TiddlySpace/tiddlywebplugins.jsondispatcher/README.md

 # Credits

-@cdent is the original author of twikified.
+@cdent is the original author of jsondispatcher.py.
 I've just packaged it up a bit.

 # See Also